-2023/24 \$1,337,000 Disability Policy Describes Council's commitment to people with a disability and provides a leadership platform on which to actions and advocacy that at times may reach beyond its legislative requirements.
+Disability Policy Describes Council's commitment to people with a disability and provides a leadership platform on which to actions and advocacy that at times may reach beyond its legislative requirements.
 This policy is delivered primarily through the budget and activity of the Diversity and Inclusion Department. meet Disability Discrimination Act requirements also contribute to meeting the objectives of this policy.
-Family, Youth and Children Collaborative Practice Framework Outlines how collaborative practices will be supported, enhanced and embedded into service culture and delivery to achieve the desired goals.
-Funding is for third parties to provide family, youth and children services, such as antenatal, preschool dental and supported playgroups.
-2020/21 2021/22 2022/23 2023/24 \$111,000 \$87,000 \$89,000 \$90,000 Family Youth and Children Strategy 2014-2019 Guides development and implementation of policies and plans and drives service delivery and planning for children, middle years, youth and families.
-Funding is for building upgrade works at children centres and implementation of the Children's Services Policy Development.
-2020/21 2021/22 2022/23 2023/24 \$460,000 \$650,000 \$1,400,000 \$1,500,000 Friends of Suai Strategic Plan 2010-2020 Strengthens capability and involvement in the Covalima community, practises good governance and management in our Friendship, and builds community awareness and knowledge of Friendship between our communities.
-Funding is for our contribution to Friends of Suai.
-2020/21 2021/22 2022/23 2023/24 \$60,000 \$50,000 \$50,000 \$50,000 Health and Wellbeing Plan 2017-21 Is integrated with the Council Plan and sets the broad mission, goals and priorities to enable people living in the municipality to achieve maximum health and wellbeing.
-Funding is to implement a range of initiatives with a focus on community safety, homelessness and rough sleeping.
+0 Family, Youth and Outlines how collaborative practices will be supported, enhanced and embedded into service culture 2020/21 \$111,000 Children Collaborative and delivery to achieve the desired goals.
+2021/22 \$87,000 Practice Funding is for third parties to provide family, youth and children services, such as antenatal, pre- 2022/23 \$89,000 Framework school dental and supported playgroups.
+2023/24 \$90,000 Family Youth and Guides development and implementation of policies and plans and drives service delivery and 2020/21 \$460,000 Children Strategy planning for children, middle years, youth and families.
+2021/22 \$650,000 2014-2019 Funding is for building upgrade works at children centres and implementation of the Children's 2022/23 \$1,400,000 2014 2013 Services Policy Development.
+2023/24 \$1,500,000 Friends of Suai Strengthens capability and involvement in the Covalima community, practises good governance and 2020/21 \$50,000 Strategic Plan management in our Friendship, and builds community awareness and knowledge of Friendship 2021/22 \$50,000 2010-2020 between our communities.
+2022/23 \$50,000 2010-2020 Funding is for our contribution to Friends of Suai.
+2023/24 \$50,000 Health and Is integrated with the Council Plan and sets the broad mission, goals and priorities to enable people 2020/21 \$65,000 Wellbeing Plan living in the municipality to achieve maximum health and wellbeing.
+2021/22 \$65,000 2017-21 Funding is to implement a range of initiatives with a focus on community safety, homelessness and 2022/23 \$0 2017-21 rough sleeping.
 An evaluation of the plan will also be completed.
-2020/21 2021/22 2022/23 2023/24 \$65,000 \$65,000 \$0 \$0 Homelessness Action Strategy 2015-2020 Seeks to reduce the risks associated with homelessness through the development of agreed actions, continuous advocate, planner, facilitator and service provider.
-This strategy is delivered primarily through the budgets and activities of the Affordable housing and homelessness and facilities services. nuing council's ro ole as a leader, In Our Backyard - Growing Affordable Housing in Port Phillip 2015-2025 Builds on the successful partnership with HousingFirst as Trustee of the Port Phillip Housing Trust and maintains our longstanding leadership in affordable housing.
-This is central to our commitment to maintaining a diverse, inclusive and equitable city, especially for those who are disadvantaged and marginalised Funding is for an annual cash contribution to an affordable housing reserve and the associated costs for implementing affordable housing projects.
-2020/21 2021/22 2022/23 2023/24 \$650,000 \$550,000 \$500,000 \$500,000 Middle Years Provides a framework for Council, the community and our key partners to enable middle years young 2020/21 \$0
+2023/24 \$0 Homelessness Action Strategy 2015-2020 Seeks to reduce the risks associated with homelessness through the development of agreed actions, conti advocate, planner, facilitator and service provider.
+This strategy is delivered primarily through the budgets and activities of the Affordable housing and homele programs and facilities services. - In Our Backyard - Builds on the successful partnership with HousingFirst as Trustee of the Port Phillip Housing Trust and Growing maintains our longstanding leadership in affordable housing.
+This is central to our commitment to 2020/21 \$650,000 Affordable Housing maintaining a diverse, inclusive and equitable city, especially for those who are disadvantaged and 2021/22 \$550,000 in Port Phillip 2015-2025 marginalised 2022/23 \$500,000 Funding is for an annual cash contribution to an affordable housing reserve and the associated costs for implementing affordable housing projects.
+2023/24 \$500,000 Middle Years Provides a framework for Council, the community and our key partners to enable middle years young 2020/21 \$0 Commitment and people to be happy, healthy and have their voices heard.
+2021/22 \$350,000